Visas and Immigration for study in the UK

 When you return to the UK, we recommend when possible that you carry the following documents with you, either on a device or printed on paper:

-Each time you enter the UK, border officials may ask you questions, and they may want to check that your reason for entering the UK matches the purpose of your visa.
+Each time you enter the UK, border officials may ask you questions.
 If you have travelled during term time, they may want to see that this period of time away from study was authorised by the university.

-If they have any doubts or questions, the border officials can keep you waiting whilst they check in detail your reasons to enter.
+If they have any doubts or questions, the border officials can keep you waiting whilst they check in detail your reasons to enter the UK.
 They can deny your entry to the UK if they are not satisfied with your reason for returning or if they think there is another reason they should not allow you to enter the UK.
-This is rare thankfully, and if you have any issues at the border, you will be able to contact the university for help if you are concerned.
+This is rare thankfully, and if you have any issues at the border, you will be able to contact the International Student Advice Service for help if you are concerned.

 Returning to the UK after studies have ended

 If you are travelling during any period before the programme end date in your CAS, it is likely that the border officials will consider that you are travelling during term time.
-If this is the case, follow the advice above for travelling during term time.
+See our advice above, regarding travelling during term time.

 If you are travelling after you have completed your studies and whilst your visa is still valid, you shouldn’t usually face any obstacle with re-entering the UK.
 Border officials may want to ask you why you are re-entering the UK.
 The following reasons are likely to be satisfactory: